 A signal path is a path that a signal takes from its origin through multiple components and nets to its destination.
 For example, consider a simple transmission line between two parts that have an inline terminating resistor.
 The first net connects the driver pin to one end of the resistor, while the second net connects the other end of the resistor to the receiver pin.
 In the CAD system this is two different nets, but for high speed design purposes, the two nets form one signal path.

 When you design a high speed PCB, you can control the impedance of your routing through the width of the trace and how you designate the board layer stackup.
 You can also control the length of the trace routing and match those trace lengths with other traces.
-The next step in developing your high speed design skills is routing signal paths.
+The next step in developing your high speed PCB design skills is routing signal paths.
 Not only will you still need to route controlled impedance and matched trace lengths, but you will have to do that for the entire signal path instead of for individual nets.
 Fortunately, the CAD tools in use today can offer you a lot of help with signal path routing.

 Configuring a Signal Path for Routing

-To configure a signal path, you will create a signal path class in your CAD tools and assign the appropriate nets to that class.
+To configure a signal path that maintains good signal integrity, you will create a signal path class in your CAD tools and assign the appropriate nets to that class.
 When assigning the nets to the signal path class, you can assign them manually or, if your software has this option, let the CAD tools automatically assign the nets based on the drivers and receivers that you specify.
 Whether you assign the nets manually or automatically, you will still need to confirm that they are in the correct sequence.
 This is important so that the routing topology of the signal path nets is in the correct order.
 Many designers automatically assign the nets in their signal classes, and then manually re-order them if needed.

 Once the nets are assigned to the signal path class, you will then be able to specify other parameters for signal path class.
 These parameters include the maximum and minimum lengths of the routing that is allowed and the maximum and minimum amount of the vias that can be used.